HHS/TANF-app/docs/Technical-Documentation/tech-memos/keycloak/keycloak-architecture-plan.md

 **AMS (ACF staff):** Same flow, except `kc_idp_hint=ams`, AMS uses `client_secret_post` authentication, and user lookup is by `hhs_id`.

 **Key enforcement:** Users with `@acf.hhs.gov` emails **must** use AMS.
-This is enforced in `KeycloakOIDCBackend.verify_claims()`.
+This is enforceable via claims.

 ### PLG / Grafana Authentication

 The **production Keycloak instance** manages authentication for the PLG observability stack.
 Grafana uses the `tdp-grafana` Keycloak client.
-Login.gov is hidden from the Keycloak login page via `hideOnLogin: true` on the Login.gov IdP — this is safe because the TDP frontend bypasses the login page entirely using `kc_idp_hint=login-gov`.
-Grafana's `auth_url` includes `?prompt=login` to force re-authentication, ensuring that an existing Keycloak SSO session (e.g., from a prior Login.gov login) does not automatically grant Grafana access.
+Login.gov is hidden from the Keycloak login page this is safe because the TDP frontend bypasses the login page entirely using `kc_idp_hint=login-gov`.
+Grafana's `auth_url` will include `?prompt=login` to force re-authentication, ensuring that an existing Keycloak SSO session (e.g., from a prior Login.gov login) does not automatically grant Grafana access.
 The result is that Grafana's login page shows only the AMS identity provider button and the Keycloak local password form.

 Users **must** belong to one of three Keycloak groups to access Grafana.
 Users not in any recognized group are denied login entirely (`role_attribute_strict = true` with no fallback role).